Psychological health and safety change process

 • Supervisor perception – survey supervisors about changes resulting from this action.

-• Focus groups – bring together participants to discuss how the action impacted them and suggestions for improvement.
+• Focus groups – bring together participants to discuss how the action impacted them and their suggestions for improvement.

 • Stress satisfaction scan – administer this 6-question survey before and after the action to measure changes in how employees feel about work.